ArnaudPel/CamKifu/res/doc/HowtoGui.md

 ### 3. class VManager
 `VManager` is responsible for managing the vision threads and their interactions.
 Hence it holds the references to the Video Processors that we'd like to talk to.
 That's where we can implement the empty `next` method of `ControllerV`.
-Since our functionality also makes sense in dev (single-threaded) mode, so let's go crazy and edit `VManagerBase` directly.
+Since our functionality also makes sense in dev (single-threaded) mode, so let's edit `VManagerBase` directly.

 ```python
  class VManagerBase(Thread):